citysciencelab/cut-storytelling-tool/doc/browserTest.md

 ### Before

 Executed once in describe.
 Sets the title of the test, if the tests are executed via a pipeline on Saucelabs.
-Initializes the driver.
+Get the driver.

 ```js
  before(async function () {